 Technical problems also result in uncompleted purchases.
 This can be problems with adding promo codes, adding addresses with automatic address finders, log in errors, etc. If your website requires you to log in or register before completing the checkout process, consumers may abandon their cart.
 It is highly suggested a website support a guest checkout process.

-Also, when the checkout process is uncomplicated and there is not enough information about how to run the checkout process, shoppers have no choice but leave.
+Also, when the checkout process is complicated and there is not enough information about how to run the checkout process, shoppers have no choice but leave.

 Other than that, the reason customers leave can be that they did not like your product; in other words, the product isn’t presented well, or images and description isn’t appealing enough.